HDictus/pyRMV/README.rst

     # (inside analysis_neuro/terminology.py)
     CONNECTION_PROBABILITY = Term(
          "connection probability",
-         "The probability for a random pair of cells in a pathway to have at least one synapse between them")
+         "The probability for a random pair of cells in a pathway to have at least one synapse between them", measurement_method='connection_probability')

-    measurements[CONNECTION_PROBABILITY] = {'method_name': 'connection_probability'}

 TODO: we plan to make the latter step unnecessary in the future.